 Industrial lenses are divided into manual aperture lenses and automatic aperture lenses based on the aperture.
 The selection is mainly based on whether the ambient light is stable.
 For stable environments, a manual aperture can be chosen, which is fine after one adjustment; otherwise, an automatic aperture lens should be selected (it must be paired with an industrial camera with an automatic aperture lens socket) to achieve automatic adjustment of the image brightness.
 Control signals for automatic aperture lenses are divided into DC and VIDEO control modes, namely, DC voltage control and video signal control.
 When selecting types of automatic aperture lenses, attention should be paid to the connection method of the industrial camera automatic aperture lens socket and the driving method switch of the automatic aperture lens, ensuring good coordination among the three.

-Industrial lens specifications generally include 1/3", 1/2", and 2/3", among others.
+As a type of machine vision lens, industrial lens specifications generally include 1/3", 1/2", and 2/3", among others.
 Under certain circumstances, the relationship between the lens focal length and the field of view angle is as follows: the longer the focal length of the lens, the smaller its field of view angle; under a fixed focal length, the relationship between the lens specifications and the field of view angle is: the larger the lens specifications, the larger its field of view angle.
 When the lens object distance is fixed, as the focal length of the lens increases, the image range becomes smaller, but image details become clearer; conversely, as the lens specifications increase, the image range enlarges, but image details become more blurred.

 Besides the four more important factors mentioned above, there are many factors and parameters to consider when choosing an industrial camera lens, such as lens interface, imaging depth of field, wavelength, etc. All these need to be comprehensively considered based on the actual situation to find a suitable industrial camera lens.